 Participants are encouraged to bring a personal journal and an ink stamp, either handmade or commercially produced, as they search for Riverbox locations.
 Letterboxing/geocaching hobbyists often mark their journals with the ink stamps discovered at each location, and in turn, imprint the site’s journal with their own ink stamp.

-If you’re visiting from out of town, please click here for special hotel discounts.
+If you’re visiting from out of town, please click here for special discounts.

 Riverboxes on View